google/WebFundamentals/src/content/en/fundamentals/security/csp/source-whitelists.markdown

 * **`form-action`** lists valid endpoints for submission from `<form>` tags.
 * **`frame-ancestors`**  specifies the sources that can embed the current page.
 This directive applies to `<frame>`, `<iframe>`, `<embed>`, and `<applet>` tags.
-This directive cant be used in `<meta>` tags and applies only to non-HTML resources.
+This directive can't be used in `<meta>` tags and applies only to non-HTML resources.
 * **`frame-src`** deprecated.
 Use **`child-src`** instead.
 * **`img-src`** defines the origins from which images can be loaded.